-Or, if you are looking for an e-signature platform that can manage your document workflow and who is HIPAA accredited, check out Formstack Signatures main site here.
+Or, if you are looking for an e-signature platform that can manage your document workflow and that is HIPAA accredited, check out Formstack Signatures’ main site here.

 But for those who electronically sign documents frequently and haven’t figured out how to create their own, this article is for you.

-We will discuss how an electronic signature doesn’t even need to resemble your own signatures, how to create one in PDF or Microsoft word and all of these methods are free.
+We will discuss how an electronic signature doesn’t even need to resemble your signatures, and how to create one in PDF or Microsoft Word and all of these methods are free.

 How do I do an electronic signature in PDF/word?

 There is a unique process when affixing an electronic signature on a Word or PDF document.

 - For Microsoft Word, find a place on the document where you want to add your signature line.

 - Click on it to place the cursor on that part of the document.

 - Then, find and click the Insert Tab.
 Go to the Text section, and choose the icon that says “Add a Signature Line.”
 The icon looks like a piece of paper with a pen poised to write on it.